Getting Started Edit

 REST resources.
 For each type, there is normally many specific entities

 available.
-Once you have set up the merchi
+Once you have set up the merchi object, you can get an array

-method.
+of entities with the list method.
 For example, here is how to get

 an array of ‘categories’ in the system (categories are groupings of products):